Case for Support

 We believe that by supporting these researchers early on, we can help to launch their promising careers so they can further explore ideas that could lead to discoveries that benefit human health.
-We also see this as an opportunity for Canada to maintain the level of commitment to biomedical research necessary to fuel discovery and retain top talent.
+We also see this as an opportunity for Canada to maintain the level of commitment to health and biomedical research necessary to fuel discovery and retain top talent.

 Currently we are able to fund only 10 to 15% of proposals received.
 We want to ensure that no opportunity for health and biomedical discovery is lost due to lack of resources, and that new investigators have the funds they need to explore their ideas, like Banting did.